XingOneE/CS-151-NutriPlan-Your-Personalized-Meal-Planner-/README.md

 5. Classes/methods we need for our program
+a.
 Main:
 MealPlanner: the class that holds all other classes

+b.
 OptionsMenu: the starting page to select the certain parts
 FileReader: used to read a file created to keep track of the user’s meal plan.
 New plans can be created and written and pre-existing plans can be read/deleted. readFile()
 SaveFile()
 deleteFile()

+c.
 NutritionCalculator: determine the nutrition intake calculateSugar() calculateSodium() calculateFiber() calculateFat()

+d.
 BudgetPlan: manages the amount of money implemented for a user’s meal plan addBudget distributeBudget() doesExceedBudget()

+e.
 Calendar: the space to hold the meal plans createPlan() deletePlan() addCategory() deleteCategory() editCategory()

+f.
 Plan (should be inherited)
 DayPlan
 WeekPlan
 Goal: the end goal that the user sets